rafi-n/challenge_M01/README.md

 ## Business Activities:

-* What specific financial problem is the company or project trying to solve?

 Cryptocurrencies in general, allow for low cost transactions and ease of access to services.
 Anyone around the world with internet access can participate in cryptocurrency markets.
 Hive provides a way for investors to gain access to the cryptomarket while not investing directly in cryptocurreny itself.

 Hive is committed to bolstering the cryptocurrency market by being a leading player in the mining and blockchain aspects of the industry.
 Hive wants to continue support for decentralized finance (DeFi) which removes barriers to other participants in the cryptocurrency market.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

 Hive does sell some of the crypto that it mines but otherwise does not provide a particular product or service to any end customer.
 Hive's mining activities creates more cryptocurrencies which can then be used in the open market.
 Market participants are able to invest in the company.
 Hive has 89 institutional investors. - [fintel.io](https://fintel.io/so/us/hive)

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

 Crypto mining is power intensive and requires high efficiency to improve margins.
 Hive competes against various smaller crypto mining entities, even individuals but also larger entities like governments.
 Hive uses 100% renewable energy source for its mining activities to reduce its impact to the environment.
 They also use a combination of ASIC (application specific integrated circuits) and GPU (graphics processing unit) to mine cryptocurrencies.
 GPUs can be used to mine any cryptocurrencies whereas ASICs are custom built to support only one cryptocurrency.
 The ASIC provides better efficiency for the particular cryptocurrency it is mining.
 Using these ASICs, Hive created a mining machine called, "Hive BuzzMiner", which has greatly improved their ability to mine effectively.

 > We are able to operate our machines from 110 TH/s to 130 TH/s (Terahashes per second, 10<sup>12</sup>), allowing us to optimize the profitability of our fleet, by varying the power consumption and machine efficiency.
-Accordingly, our initial build of 5,800 HIVE BuzzMiners, can produce between 638 PH/s to 754 PH/s (Petahashes per second, 10<sup>15</sup>). [[hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-announces-commercial-deployment-of-the-hive-buzzminer-powered-by-the-intel-blockscale-asic/)]
+Accordingly, our initial build of 5,800 HIVE BuzzMiners, can produce between 638 PH/s to 754 PH/s (Petahashes per second, 10<sup>15</sup>). - [hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-announces-commercial-deployment-of-the-hive-buzzminer-powered-by-the-intel-blockscale-asic/)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 Hive is utilizing various technologies for its mining activities.
 The main technology is blockchain which is a large distributed, indestructible ledger of all cryptocurrency transactions.
 Hive has invested a lot in hardware for their datacenters as well as the chips that power that hardware.
-Hive is one of four companies that has been selected to use Intel's "Blockscale" chip. [[hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-provides-march-2022-production-and-intel-update/)] As previously mentioned, they have developed their own highly efficient crypto mining machine.
+Hive is one of four companies that has been selected to use Intel's "Blockscale" chip.
+As previously mentioned, they have developed their own highly efficient crypto mining machine. - [hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-provides-march-2022-production-and-intel-update/)

 ## Landscape:

-* What domain of the financial industry is the company in?

 Hive operates in the cryptocurrency mining industry which has seen some major developments over the last 5-10 years.
 One of the greatest innovations during those years have been in the semiconductor industry.
 GPUs and ASICs that perform vast amounts of calculations at high speed and efficiency have changed the game for crypto mining.
 Without these innovations, crypto mining would not be feasible.
 The mining process requires a lot energy to drive the machines and chips the do the actual mining.
 Green energy technology has helped miners run their business sustainably and not draw the attention of regulators.
 The industry has attracted a lot of attention all over the world and there are more players in it today.
-Notably, Hive's main competitors are Riot Blockchain, and Hut 8 Mining Corp.
-[Investopedia](https://www.investopedia.com/top-crypto-mining-stocks-5213809)
+Notably, Hive's main competitors are Riot Blockchain, and Hut 8 Mining Corp. - [Investopedia](https://www.investopedia.com/top-crypto-mining-stocks-5213809)

 ## Results

-* What has been the business impact of this company so far?

 Hive has operations around the world including, Iceland, Sweden and its headquarters in Canada.
 They've utilized state of the art techology to mine crypto using renewable energy sources.

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+They've shown that crypto mining can be done in an environmentally friendly way and can provide value to investors without having to directly take on the risk of crypto .

 One of the best metrics for crypto mining is hashes per second (H/s).
 When crypto is created, it has to be written to the blockchain through solving complicated mathematical problems to verify hashes.
 So the amount of crypto mined is directly associated with how many hashes are created in a given time.
 Additionally, the energy consumption in megawatts (MW) will add to their costs and should be reduced.